wp-plugins/wp-to-twitter/readme.txt

 * Re-wrote instructions for connecting to OAuth to reflect redesigned Twitter Apps registration process
 * Code clean-up to remove some redundancies
 * Bug fixes:
-	- Occasional double tweeting on future post seems to be fixed.
+	- Occasional double Tweeting on future post seems to be fixed.
 	- Tweeting on edits/quick edits when not checked
 * Added Ukrainian translation